MEI Travel Banner Ad

 This airport is located less than 10 miles from PortMiami.
 Based on traffic, this trip should take somewhere between 20-30 minutes.

 Knowing this information, you should plan your flights appropriately if you plan to fly in the day of your cruise.
-Though, we never recommend doing so.
-We always recommend cruisers fly the day before to avoid any potential travel delays.
+However, we never recommend doing this.
+Instead, we suggest that cruisers fly in the day before to avoid any potential travel delays.

-Once you arrive at the airport, you will have several transportation methods.
+Once you arrive at the airport, you will need to figure out how to get to Miami cruise port.
+Thankfully, you have several transportation options.
 Some of these options will depend on whether you fly in the day before or the day of your cruise.

 If you are arriving the day of your cruise, a cruise line transfer from the airport might be the easiest option, though likely not the cheapest.
 Many cruise lines offer an option to book this transportation pre-cruise.

 There are also several independent shuttle options.
 These shuttle options may include shuttles from the airport to the cruise terminal and/or hotel shuttles.
-Some of these options include GO Airport shuttle, Florida Shuttle Transportation, and more.
+Some of these options include GO Airport shuttle, Express Shuttle Miami, and more.

 Most often, these shuttles are a shared service that run on a set time schedule, or a private transfer can be arranged.